-It’s easy to assume the tape itself is to blame.
-But truth be told, there are some other usual suspects to consider first.
+It’s easy to assume the tape itself is to blame, but truth be told, there are some other usual suspects to consider first.
+Here are the 8 most common reasons your double-sided tape won’t stick and how to prevent tape failure.

 1. Failure to Test